 ATV ACCIDENT OFF ROAD CAN CAUSE SERIOUS INJURY – MN LAWYERS

-The St. Louis County MN sheriff’s office recently reported an off-road vehicle personal injury accident 1/2 mile north of the public access boat landing on Boulder Lake.
-It was determined a side-by-side ATV flipped due to an equipment failure while driving on the frozen lake, and two juvenile males were injured.
+The St. Louis County MN sheriff’s office recently reported an off-road vehicle personal injury accident.
+It happened about 1/2 mile north of the public access boat landing on Boulder Lake.
+A side-by-side ATV flipped due to an equipment failure while driving on the frozen lake, and two juvenile males were injured.

-The Sheriff’s Office would like to encourage operators to exercise caution when using recreational vehicles on frozen waters as warming temperatures cause ice conditions to deteriorate.
-In addition, the Sheriff’s Office would like to remind the public that all passengers and operators of ATVs under the age of 18 are required to wear a DOT-approved helmet and utilize safety belts (when equipped) at all times while the vehicle is being operated on public land, water, or right-of-way.
+The Sheriff’s Office encourages operators to exercise caution when using recreational vehicles on frozen waters as warming temperatures cause ice conditions to deteriorate.
+In addition, the Sheriff’s Office would like to remind the public that all passengers and operators of ATVs under the age of 18 are required to wear a DOT-approved helmet and utilize safety belts (when equipped).
+This is required at all times while the vehicle is being operated on public land, water, or right-of-way.

 COMPENSATION FOR ATV ACCIDENT INJURY – MN ATTORNEY

-If you have been injured in an ATV accident, you may be entitled to compensation for your injuries – medical bills, lost wages, and more.
+If you have been injured in an ATV accident, you may be entitled to compensation for your injuries.
+This includes medical bills, lost wages, and more.
 If you were a passenger in the ATV, or your child was allowed to drive the ATV without proper instruction, or the crash was not your fault, call us for a free consultation.
 A MN personal injury lawyer will discuss your ATV accident injury with you and explain your rights.